-Want to explore the best things to do in the Gothic Quarter of Barcelona?
-The Gothic Quarter, aka Ciutat Vella or “the old city,” is full of history, charm, and a grungy-yet-gorgeous aesthetic.
+The Gothic Quarter (Barri Gòtic), aka Ciutat Vella or “the old city,” is full of history, charm, and a moody-yet-gorgeous aesthetic.
 Here, you’ll find winding alleyways, old-world architecture, and hidden gems around every corner.
 The Gothic Quarter is the historic heart of Barcelona and a must-visit for first-timers and return travelers alike, not to mention one of my favorite places in the world.
-In this post, I’m going to tell you 10 of the best things to do in Barcelona’s Gothic Quarter.
+I can’t wait to share 11 of the best things to do in Barcelona’s Gothic Quarter with you!

 1. See The Barcelona Cathedral